GYegor/my-Presentation/transcript.md

 _5 - WHAT IS CANVAS?_

 Well as I said before, canvas itself is an HTML element which can be used to draw graphics, on the fly,via scripting (usually JavaScript).
 Canvas has width and height atributes.
 Default canvas size is 300 to 150 pixels.
 Also canvas has it's own coordinate system, which starts at the top-left corner.
-The X axis is directed down and the Y axis goes right.
+The Y axis is directed right and the Y axis goes down.

 ---
 _6 - CREATE/ RESIZE CANVAS_